 This butterfly is named for its vibrant turquoise, triangle-shaped wings.
-With a wingspan of between 6.5 and 7.5 centimeters, the Blue Triangle Butterfly is commonly seen around Sydney and Australia’s eastern coast, from Torres Straight to Kiama.
+With a wingspan of between 6.5 and 7.5 centimetres, the Blue Triangle Butterfly is commonly seen around Sydney and Australia’s eastern coast, from Torres Strait to Kiama.
 It thrives in a range of habitats including forests, woodlands, rainforests and even urban areas.

 As striking as its name suggests, the Chain Swordtail is a striped butterfly found in Indomalaya and Australasia, from North India to Australia.
 Its hind wings have long tails, and a chain of red spots run down each wing.